Some UK regulatory bodies are listed below;

 Photographs and moving images are iconic signs that represent real people and real things suggesting several meanings to audiences.

-polysemic – suggesting to audiences many possible meanings depending on how the signs are read.
+In media studies these signs are known as polysemic – suggesting to audiences many possible meanings depending on how the signs are read.

 The media student has learned that when we view a film or TV programme we are actually looking at a sign, not the real thing in real life.
 This is important because of the way we ‘read’ signs to gain meaning.
 Different people in different situations read signs in different ways.
 That is why everyone has different views about the same film.

-is the way we describe the particular signs that identify a particular genre.
+Iconography is the way we describe the particular signs that identify a particular genre.

 We are back to the Stetson hat, the revolver and the Winchester rifle as part of the iconography of the western genre.